yousefalatari/ma1sd/docs/stores/exec.md

 | [Profile](../features/profile.md)               | Yes       |

 This Identity Store lets you run arbitrary commands to handle the various requests in each support feature.
-It is the most versatile Identity store of mxisd, allowing you to connect any kind of logic with any executable/script.
+It is the most versatile Identity store of ma1sd, allowing you to connect any kind of logic with any executable/script.

 ## Overview
 Each request can be mapping to a fully customizable command configuration.